 Zhao Yang always paints daily trifles which he endows them with different understanding and interpretations.
-His role is more as a director rather than a painter, expressing memories and narratives by his personal visual language.
-Figures from the paintings are like actors, posing for the director to fulfill his requirement.
+Expressing memories and narratives using his own visual language, he is more like a director rather than a painter.
+Figures in the paintings are actors, posing for the director to fulfill his requirement.
 All these experiences, emotions, histories, stories and feelings are expressed out smoothly with Zhao’s plain painting language.

 Zhao Yang was born in 1970 in Siping, Jilin Province, China.
 He graduated from the China Academy of Art in 1995 and currently lives and works in Hangzhou.
 Major exhibitions include: Zhao Yang & Jin Shan: Fall into a Trance, How Art Museum, Shanghai（2020); Zhao Yang: Roma Is a Lake, ShanghART Beijing (2019); New Art History: 2000-2018 Chinese Contemporary Art, MOCA Yinchuan, Yinchuan (2019); Zhao Yang: ALAYA, chi K11 Art Museum, Shanghai (2018); Zhao Yang: In Between, Kuandu Museum of Fine Arts, TNUA, Taipei (2016); ‘Zao’ by ZHAO Yang, ShanghART Shanghai (2016); China 8, Contemporary Art from China at the Rhine and Ruhr, Lehmbruck Museum, Duisburg, Germany (2015); Une histoire: art, architecture, design des années 1980 à nos jours, Collections contemporaines, Centre Pompidou, Paris, France (2015) etc. Work by the artist is held in major international museum collections, including Centre Pompidou, chi K11 Art Museum and TANK Shanghai.